someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 ### Adding Data

-Now that the layout is in place, let's add some data to it!
+Now that the layout is in place, let's add some data!

 #### Instance Metrics

-We'll begin by adding the instance metrics.
+We'll begin with instance metrics.

 1. Add the following import at the top of `app.py`: